gienyne/Industrial_edge_gateway/docs/architekture/README.md

 }
 ```

-All remaining software works only with this representation.
+The gateway core operates exclusively on this representation.

 ---

 ### Sparkplug Encoder

-Converts internal metrics into Sparkplug B payloads.
+Converts the internal data model into valid Sparkplug B payloads.

-The encoder is independent of the underlying data source.
+The encoder is independent of how the data were acquired.

 ---

 ### MQTT Publisher

-Publishes Sparkplug messages to the configured MQTT Broker.
+Publishes Sparkplug B messages to the configured MQTT Broker.

 ---

 ## Future Evolution

-Only the connector layer changes when new data sources are added.
+When new data sources are added, only the connector layer changes.

-Example

 ```text
 OPCUAConnector